Do you have a set of brand words for your business?

 When you think you’re done, turn to thesaurus.com, and enter some of your words, to see if you can find words that resonate further.

-I’ve created a word sheet to help brainstorm ideas, download it below.
+I’ve created a word sheet to help brainstorm ideas, you can find it in the resource library.

 Download the word list if you’re feeling stuck and get to know who your brand really is.